c-focus/1week-movie-projects/README.md

 - 🛡️ Anti-bot protection with rate limiting
 - 🎨 Web interface (Streamlit) and CLI
 - 🔄 Error handling and retry logic
+- 🧪 Test mode with fake data for development
+- 📈 Search history and caching

 ### 🎤 **Speech Cleanup AI** (Coming Soon)
 AI-powered text cleanup for speech-to-text transcripts with grammar correction and tone adjustment.